 The above list encompasses common behavior.
 Yet, many times we do not realize we have committed them.
 People frequently think they have done the right thing, even when they are grossly mistaken.
 As the saying goes, “The road to Hell is paved with good intentions.”
 A frightening thought – if we often do not realize we harmed someone, emotionally or financially, how can we be certain we are not walking on that road?

 2) Learn the law.
 Study the Torah’s guidelines for interpersonal behavior.
 One resource is Rabbi Yitzchok Silver’s fascinating book, The Code of Jewish Conduct: The laws of interpersonal relationships.
-(You can subscribe to a free daily email version of this book at http://jvalues.ohrsites.com/subscribe.php.)
+Rabbi Silver recently authored, Money in Halachah: A Comprehensive Guide to Business and Domestic Money-related Halachos.

-Another comprehensive work which complements Rabbi Silver’s book is Halachos of Other Peoples’ Money by Rabbi Yisroel Pinchos Bodner.
+Another important work on monetary laws is Halachos of Other Peoples’ Money by Rabbi Yisroel Pinchos Bodner.
 The title is telling; a common error which leads many to violate the prohibition of stealing is the assumption that “I’m not a thief; the money in question is mine.”
 When discussing a situation with a knowledgeable rabbi we may discover, in more scenarios than we expect, that God says, “The money in question is not yours, it is other peoples’ money.”

 Quick primer on asking forgiveness

 Motivate yourself: Asking someone for forgiveness requires sufficient motivation.
-To start, realize that God does not overlook the harm done to one of His children; if we do not right the wrong we have committed, we will receive our comeuppance.
+To start, realize that God does not overlook the harm done to one of His children.
+If we do not do our best to right the wrongs we have committed, those sins will come back to haunt us.

-Some people do not want to apologize, because they are concerned they will repeat the same mistake and make asking for forgiveness meaningless.
+Some people do not want to apologize because they are concerned they will repeat the same mistake and make asking for forgiveness meaningless.
 Apologizing is not the equivalent of taking an oath never to repeat the offense.
-When we say we are sorry, we are saying that we feel badly that we have caused another distress, that we will make it up to them, if appropriate, and that we will make a concrete effort to do better in the future.
+When we say we are sorry, we are saying: We feel badly we have caused them distress, we will make it up to them, if appropriate, and we are committed to do better in the future.

-Make a list of those whom you’ve harmed: Consider friends, family members, neighbors, fellow congregants, business associates, former classmates, individuals with whom you are not on good terms and those with whom you have had a conflict (even when we were right, frequently, we may have needlessly hurt other people).
+Make a list of those whom you’ve harmed: Consider family members, friends, neighbors, fellow congregants, business associates, former classmates, individuals with whom you are not on good terms and those with whom you have had a conflict in the past.
+(Even when we were right, frequently, we may have needlessly hurt other people.)
 Consult with your rabbi if you are unsure about the need to apologize to someone or if you think it will only make matters worse.

-Commit to approaching the person: Once you have compiled your list, choose the person you think will be easiest to make amends with and pick a date on which you commit to call, write, or ask for forgiveness.
-Alternatively, if you are feeling courageous, you may want to approach first the person you hurt most.
+Commit to approaching the person: Once you have compiled your list, choose the person you think will be easiest to make amends with and pick a date on which you commit to call, write, or approach them.
 Pace yourself, focusing on one or more people each week, until you have cleared your slate.

 During the exchange: When you ask for forgiveness, be sincere and to the point.
 Acknowledge what you did and that it was wrong.
 Do not give excuses or minimize what happened.
 Express regret and make amends, when applicable.
 Use phrases such as: “I’m sorry,” “I apologize,” “Please forgive me,” or, “Do you forgive me?”
 Most of the time, people will graciously forgive us if we show sincere regret and a desire to make things right.